nosos-kindynos/Computation/README.md

-         function calculate_risk(target,risk_mapping):
+         function calculate_risk (target,risk_mapping) :

             for source in sources
                 relative_mapping = mapping without all the other sources log find_all_possible_paths(source,target,relative_mapping) in paths

-            for i from 1 to ( total number of paths):
+            for i from 1 to (total number of paths) :

-                combo = all i path combinations of paths intersection = product of risks of all distinct values of combo from risk_mapping
+                combinations = all i path combinations of paths intersection = summation of the products of transfer chance of all distinct edges

                 if i is odd
                     add intersection to risk
                 else
-                    subtract subtract intersection from risk
+                    subtract intersection from risk

              return risk

-Time Complexity: n*(2^n)
+Time Complexity: summation i from 1 to n ip nci (assumming one cycle to be a primary binary operation)

+Note: For running in current computers relevant approximation may be made to get output in a considerable time.